NanoComp/mpb/doc/docs/index.md

 ### Bug Reports and Feature Requests

-For bug reports and feature requests, please file a [GitHub issue](https://github.com/stevengj/mpb/issues).
+For bug reports and feature requests, please file a [GitHub issue](https://github.com/NanoComp/mpb/issues).

 Acknowledgements
 ----------------

-The MPB project is maintained by [Simpetus](http://www.simpetus.com) and the open-source developer community on [GitHub](https://github.com/stevengj/mpb).
+The MPB project is maintained by [Simpetus](http://www.simpetus.com) and the developer community on [GitHub](https://github.com/NanoComp/mpb).
 [Acknowledgements](Acknowledgements.md) provides a complete listing of the project contributors.

 Contacts and Feedback
 ---------------------